 typ e View area provides settings for establishing the design view in which you will work, the be of data you will use when you preview your output, the limit you need to set on your record but, how your data and query panels will look, and the output target that you will use.
 Design View.
 Values are Live Preview and Query.
 Select Live Preview to activate the Preview Method drop-down menu.
 The default value is Live Preview.
 Preview Method.
 Values are Preview with Source Data and Preview with Sample Data.
 This menu becomes active when you select Live Preview from the Design View drop-down menu.
 The default value is Preview with Source Data.
 Record Limit.
 Values are All records, 1, 10, 50, 500, or you can type a numeric value directly in the menu.
 The default value is 500.
 Data Panel.
 Values are Logical, List, and Structured.
 The default value is Logical.
 Query Panel.
 Values are 2x2 (2 columns by 2 rows), 1x4 (1 column by 4 rows), and Tree.
 The default value is Tree.
 Output Target.
 Values are Single Tab, New Tab, Single Window, and New Window.
 The default value is Single Tab.
 La yout Th e Layout area provides settings for printing reports and charts.
 Page Size.
 Values are A4, A3, A5, Letter, Tabloid, and Legal.
 The default value is Letter.
 Orientation.
 Values are Portrait and Landscape.
 The default value is Portrait.
-Fo ormat Th e Format area provides settings for the output types for reports, charts, and documents.
-Report output type.
-Values are HTML, PDF, PowerPoint (pptx), Excel (xlsx), Excel (xlsx) Formula), Excel (Formula), Excel (csv), and active report.
-The default value is HTML.
+Fo rmat Th e Format area provides settings for the output types for reports, charts, and documents.
+Chart output type.
+Values are HTML, HTML5, PDF, PowerPoint (pptx), Excel (xlsx), Excel, and active report.
+The default value is HTML5.
+Document output type.
+Values are HTML, PDF, PowerPoint (pptx), Excel (xlsx), Excel (xlsx Formula), Excel, Excel (Formula), and active report.
+The default value is active report.